GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Method

 \section{Method}

-In order to address the clothes-changing ReID problem, our method enriches the labeled gallery (\cref{gallery-creation}) and combines standard ReID approaches together with face feature extraction (\cref{subsec:combined-reid-and-face}).
-Both elements work in conjunction and define our method.
-Our method can be applied to image-based, video-based, and raw-video input.
+In order to address the clothes-changing ReID problem, our method enriches the gallery using an unsupervised process (\cref{gallery-creation}) and combines a pre-trained ReID module together with a pre-trained face feature extraction module (\cref{subsec:combined-reid-and-face}).
+Both elements work in conjunction and define our method which can be applied to any ReID model and works with image-based and video-based settings.